 Time studies for nonprofit audit success

 Accurate time records make up the backbone of the cost allocation system for payroll expenses at nonprofits.
 This means your organization will need processes in place to ensure accuracy of financial statements before your audit begins.
+Maintaining these records also helps maintain compliance with grant requirements.
 A nonprofit could face significant compliance issues without proper time documentation.
+Regular reviews of compliance status and current compliance posture can help identify and address potential issues before the audit.

 Make sure you have time tracking software that allows you to catch and correct human error.
 Your management team should look for obvious errors such as: